mohitsorde/jsosrm/README.md

 }, 'validates that the input contains atleast one *')
 ```

-For SetterBaseClass and GetterBaseClass instances, the utility function takes a value as input, transforms it as per our definitions and returns the new value.
+For SetterBaseClass and GetterBaseClass instances, the utility function takes a value as input, we should transform it as per our need and return the new value.
 For async utilites, the function should return a Promise that resolves to new value.

 ```js
 let setter = new SetterBaseClass()